Bearythebee/PortfolioScript/README.md

 After more research, finally managed to scrape the data using Selenium and chromedriver.

+### -----4----- ###
+Decided to scrape directly from SGX website as some counters are not available on yahoo.
+Also decided to output data into a csv file before manually uploading as this is faster (without having to abide by the 100 writes per 100 seconds using Google APIs)

+### -----5----- ###
+Looking into getting data via xhr files via http requests instead of directly scraping html.

 ## Present Situation ##
 Now i am still trying to improve speed of my code by looking at other websites to see if it is easier to get data from them instead.